Phantas0s/questions-job-interview/README.md

 # Questions and tips to find the good company as a web developer

+To know more, see [my article on my blog](https://web-techno.net/software-development-job-advices/)

 ## Before the interview

 * **If there are coding tests, how long do they take?**